vialab/JPHandwriting/README.md

 # KikuKaku

 This is the virtual reality component for the KikuKaku undergraduate honors thesis.
-It has so far only been tested on an Oculus Quest 2, though theoretically it should work on any VR headset that the OpenXR SDK supports.
+It has so far only been tested on an Oculus Quest 2 and an HTC Vive, though theoretically it should work on any VR headset that the OpenXR SDK supports.

 Also see: the [character recognition API](https://github.com/vialab/JPHandwritingModel) and the web-facing component (TBD).